New Siding for Reefer Icing Platform

 The wall is by far not flat or perfect but as my Pop used to say “It does not have to keep time”.
 Good enough.

 I have had almost no interest in doing scenery truly forever.
 I much prefer working on the trains themselves, but friends have been nudging me to do something scenery related for many years.
 The “colonial blue” that I first painted the layout with was actually just a mix of the many leftover paints from when we got the house in 2009.
 I dumped them into a 5 gallon bucket and mixed it up.
+On the layout it went to seal the Homasote.

 It was suggested to paint this brown.
 It did make a visual difference until whenever I get to adding ground cover which I hope will be mostly static grass.